WYJLCYWHZ/SRDT/README.md

 3. Run the main script

 📊 Reproducing Results
-To reproduce the results in the paper, please refer to the instructions in scripts/.
+To reproduce the results in the paper, please refer to the instructions in README.

 📬 Contact